An overview of what implementing a digital innovative strategy looks like and some ideas and tools to develop a solid and successful one.

 - Disruptive innovation: a technology or a process whose application significantly affects the way a market or industry functions.

-Remember that, to make the right decision in terms of WHAT you’re going to innovate and HOW you’re going to do it, you need to know your market.
-Don’t forget to “validate” your decisions.
-Make research, ask questions and don’t be afraid of reconsidering your thoughts.
-The innovation strategy is a long-term plan that needs to be coherent with your business goals and it is very important that you verify all your assumptions before you start executing your it.
+Remember that, to make the right decision in terms of WHAT you're going to innovate and HOW you're going to do it, you need to know your market.
+Don't forget to "validate" your decisions.
+Make research, ask questions and don't be afraid of reconsidering your thoughts.
+The innovation strategy is a long-term plan that needs to be coherent with your business model and goals and it is very important that you verify all your assumptions before you start executing your product innovation.

 1. Idea generation

-Innovation starts with ideas.
+Innovation starts with ideas and innovative thinking.
 In this phase you need to make sure to be as creative as possible, keeping in mind what your goals are and trying to address potential pain points.
+Innovation agencies can sometimes just work with you on this side and provide a different lens and creative angle on digital technology that may helo find new ideas.

 2. Idea validation